4sTr0J/NLP_Group_02/README.md

 - ROC-AUC
 - Confusion matrices

-The final integrated system runs both the SVM and LSTM models on the same source-code input and reports whether their predictions agree.
+The final integrated pipeline runs both selected models on the same source-code input and reports whether their predictions agree.

 The developed system should be used as a vulnerability-screening and decision-support tool.
-It is not intended to replace professional static analysis, manual secure code review or penetration testing.
+It should not be used as the only security-review mechanism or as a replacement for professional static analysis, manual secure code review and penetration testing.